Jason H. Moore: Research

 Moore's research focuses on the development and application of artificial intelligence and machine learning methods for modeling complex patterns in biomedical big data.
 A central focus is using informatics methods for identifying combinations of DNA sequence variations and environmental factors that are predictive of human health and complex disease.
 For example, he developed the multifactor dimensionality reduction (MDR) machine learning method for detecting and characterizing combinations of attributes or independent variables that interact to influence a dependent or class variable.
 He then applied MDR for an improved understanding of the interplay of multiple genetic polymorphisms of complex traits in genome-wide association studies.
 More recent work focuses on computational methods such as the tree-based pipeline optimization tool (TPOT) for automated machine learning and data science.
 Current work also focuses on methods and software for accessible artificial intelligence.
+He is an early pioneer in the development of agentic AI methods and software for searching graph databases and automating data science.

 He is a former member of the National Library of Medicine grant review committee (BLIRC).
-He is the founding Editor-in-Chief of the journal BioData Mining.
+He was the founding Editor-in-Chief of the journal BioData Mining.
 He has published more than 600 peer-reviewed articles, book chapters and editorials.
 His health AI research program has been continuously funded by multiple grants from the National Institutes of Health for more than 25 years.

 Honors

 In 2011 he was elected as a Fellow of the American Association for the Advancement of Science (AAAS) and was selected as a Kavli Fellow of the National Academy of Sciences (NAS) in 2013.
 In 2015 he was elected a Fellow of the American College of Medical Informatics (ACMI).
 In 2017 he was elected a Fellow of the American Statistical Association (ASA).
 In 2021 he was elected a Fellow of the International Academy of Health Sciences Informatics (IAHSI).
 In 2021 he was elected a Member of the International Statistics Institute (ISI).
+In 2025 he was elected a Fellow of the American Medical Informatics Association (AMIA).